manticoresoftware/manticoresearch/docs/sphinxql_reference/call_pq_syntax.rst

 -  ``query`` - 0 (disabled by default), if true returns all information of matched stored queries, otherwise it returns just the stored query IDs.
 -  ``skip_bad_json`` - 0 (disabled by default), specifies what to do if json document is broken: either immediately stop with an error message or just skip it and continue to process the rest of the documents.
+- ``skip_empty`` - 0 (disabled by default), specifies how to behave if we met totally empty json, i.e. just null or empty line.
+By default it is accounted as 'bad json' and so, may be managed by ``skip_bad_json`` as any other kind of errors.
+Setting it to 1 will silently ignore such documents without any errors and even warnings.
 -  ``shift`` - 0 by default, defines the number which will be added to document ids if no ``docs_id`` fields provided.
 Makes sense mainly to support :ref:`Distributed PQ modes<distributed_pq_modes>`.
 -  ``verbose`` - 0 (disabled by default), provides extended info in :ref:`SHOW META <percolate_query_show_meta>`